-- · To know that black is added to hues to make shades. - To recognise the work and style of Van Gogh. - · To know the vanishing point . - To know the horizon is the focal point of a landscape .
+- To know that black is added to hues to make shades. - To know the style of Van Gogh. - To know the vanishing point . - · To know the horizon is the focal point of a landscape .

 Shades, hues, tints, strokes, atmosphere, vanishing point, horizon line, focal point, emit